bruceravel/demeter/documentation/Athena/ui/kweight.rst

 of the |chi| (k) spectrum can be differently emphasized in a Fourier transform.
 Doing so may help you better understand your data.

-The k-weighting is controlled by the bank of buttons labeled :quoted:`0`, :quoted:`1`, :quoted:`2`, :quoted:`3`, and :quoted:`kw`,
+The k-weighting is controlled by the bank of check buttons labeled :guilabel:`0`, :guilabel:`1`, :guilabel:`2`, :guilabel:`3`, and :guilabel:`kw`, and located just beneath the purple plot buttons.
-and located just beneath the purple plot buttons.
 This is highlighted in the figure below The buttons selected determines the k-weighting used in a plot of |chi| (k) data or in a Fourier transform.

 .. _fig-uikweights: